crystal-ruby/pages/contribute.md

   Having suffered from broken software (small feature add breaks whole software) so many times, the new tdd wind is not just nice, it is essential.
 Software size is measured in tests passed, not lines written.
 Any new feature is only accepted with enough tests, bugs fixed after a failed test is written.

-- Layers represent an interface, not an implementation It is said that every problem in computing can be solved by adding anohter layer of indirection.
-And so we have many layers, which, when done right, help us to understand the system.
-(Read, layers are for us, not the computer)
-  But implementing each layer comes with added cost, often unneccessary.
-Layers can and should be collapsed in the implementation.
-Inlining, is a good example, a Jit another.

 - Use names rightly
   or the principle of least surprise.
 Programming is so much naming, so if done right will lead to a